zfauser/Zachs-Blue-Web-Browser-Theme/README.md

-# Zachs-Blue-Web-Browser-Theme
+# Zach's Blue Web Browser Theme
-Do you like blue?
-Then this Theme is for You!
+Do you like Blue?
+Then this Theme is for you!